Bank Negara Indonesia: Bank Negara Indonesia

-The government's banking recapitalization program, launched after the economic crisis, provided Bank Negara Indonesia with additional capital of IDR 61.2 trillion.
+The government's banking recapitalization program, launched after the 1997 Asian financial crisis, provided BNI with additional capital of IDR 61.2 trillion.

 Recent development (BNI '46)

 The bank introduced the latest logo in 2004.
 The nickname 'Bank BNI' was changed to 'BNI'.

 In 2022, Bank Negara Indonesia officially acquired Bank Mayora and planned to transform the bank into a digital bank that focuses on the MSME segment.
 Bank Negara Indonesia also established BNI Ventures to do business in the venture capital sector.
 In 2023, the bank changed the name of Bank Mayora to Hibank.